awslabs/mountpoint-s3-csi-driver/dev/README.md

    ./charts/aws-mountpoint-s3-csi-driver
 ```

-Each time after you push a new version of the container image, you'd need to restart the Pods for changes to take effect.
+Each time after you push a new version of the container image, you'd need to restart the CSI Driver Pods for changes to take effect.
 You can verify your Pods has the up-to-date container image by checking the hash:

 ```bash
 # Node